Oppkey/r-beats-python/README.md

 8. **Finance and Economics** - R's quantitative finance tools
 9. **Social Sciences** - R's research tools for social sciences
 10. **Machine Learning** - R's statistical approach to ML

+### Community Real-World Event Content

+10 blog posts are AI-generated from real-world R/Medicine sessions.
+The transcipts are AI-generated and combined with session descriptions submitted by the human speaker.

 ## Features